madiha-waqar/LightBnB/README.md

   - Database connection configurations are stored in `.env` file

 ## Application Setup & Features
+- The boilterplate code has been forked from [LightBnB_WebApp](https://github.com/lighthouse-labs/LightBnB_WebApp)
 - `cd LightBnB_WebApp` and install dependencies using the `npm install i` command
 - Start the web server using the `npm run local` command.
 - The app will be served at http://localhost:3000